itspladd/itspladd.github.io/index.md

 ---
-title: itspladd.com
+title: Howdy
 layout: splash
 root: "true"
 header:
-  overlay_filter: rgba(255, 0, 0, 0.5)
+  overlay_filter: rgba(0, 128, 128, 0.5)
-  overlay_image: /assets/falco-focal.png
+  overlay_image: /assets/banners/dog-spring.jpeg
-  caption: "FALCOOOO"
+  caption: "Aww."
   actions:
     - label: "Portfolio"
       url: /portfolio/
     - label: "Blog"
       url: /blog/
-excerpt: "The place Paul puts things for your eyes to look at."
+    - label: "More Pictures Of My Dog"
+      url: /dog-photos/
+excerpt: "I'm Paul, a web developer and writer.
+If you want to look at my projects or read what I've written, then you're incredibly lucky: this is precisely where you can do both of those things."
 ---
 This site is currently under construction!
 Please forgive any weirdness.
 {: .notice--info}